 Accreditation at the American University of Beirut

-The American University of Beirut (AUB) operates under a charter granted by the Education Department of the State of New York, which registers and certifies the University’s curricula, degrees and certificates.
+The American University of Beirut (AUB) operates under a charter granted by the Education Department of the State of New York in 1863, which registers the University’s degree programs.
 AUB degrees are also recognized by the Lebanese government through the equivalence committees of the Ministry of Education and Higher Education.